- Don't Spam

 3 hours later Charlene stood staring at the empty bed, the sheets still ruffled and soiled from the birth.
 Several nurses and a couple of the security staff had scoured all 14 levels of St. Anthony’s Hospital only to find that the woman had disappeared without a trace.
 Jack, the head of security, checked the video feeds and together they had watched as the woman slipped from the bed and avoided the nursing staff all the way out the door.
 She’d left no personal effects and they weren’t even sure if the name she had given upon check in had been her real name.
 Filling out the paperwork for the police officers hadn’t taken as long as she’d expected, and with a little help from her nurses on staff they had come up with a sketch of the woman.

 Before she knew where she was going Charlene found herself in the maternity ward, holding the squirming baby boy in her arms.
 He was strong, his little fists waving in the air as if he were fighting an invisible foe while his legs kicked almost constantly.
-Against protocol the doctor leaned over and scooped up the infant, holding him closely to her chest.
-He was so tiny, so innocent and helpless even more so than the dozen or so other babies sitting in the room.
+He was so tiny, so innocent and helpless, now nameless with not a single person in all the world to defend or protect him.
 Over her 10 year career as the Chief of the ER she’d delivered a number of babies, even watched a good number of them given away to other families and yet this one instance broke her heart.
 He’d been abandoned, deserted without a second thought and would never know the loving embrace of his birth mother.
-What was more, she’d left him in a world that was cruel and unyielding, that took any little weakness and used it to destroy.
+She’d left him in a world that was cruel and unyielding, that took any little weakness and used it to destroy.

 “You don’t understand!
 He will be the death of you and everyone close to you!
 It’s his destiny to destroy everyone that loves him.”

 Thousands of miles away, in a prison deep in the heart of Louisiana, a woman died of unknown circumstances on the same night a mystery man met a grisly end on the rough streets of Detroit.
 Ryker woke on that same night in a cold sweat, his body shaking as the unknown energy deep inside him seemed to swell.
 The power welled up, what had once been dormant was now alive and swiftly rose up to take over.
 His body shifted, bone and sinew stretching to accommodate the new shape as the moon looked on in mute testament.
 Where once a young man had stood a huge white stag shook his head, the rack of antlers standing tall and proud as a crown on his head.
 Scenting the air the supernatural animal caught the scent and took off at a graceful gallop.